mailerlite/laravel-elasticsearch/README.md

 # Laravel-Elasticsearch

-An easy way to use the official Elastic Search client in your Laravel applications!
+An easy way to use the official Elastic Search client in your Laravel applications.

 ## Installation and Configuration